pnmcosta/go-meta-webhooks/README.md

 import gometawebhooks "github.com/pnmcosta/go-meta-webhooks"
 ```

-## Use case
+## Use Cases

 Wire-in this package with any HTTP server package, an example using [Echo](https://echo.labstack.com/) is provided in the [samples](./samples/) directory submodule of this repository.

 The example is an implementation of the [InstagramHandler](./handler_instagram.go) which covers supported Instagram field changes and messaging.

+### Scoped Handlers

-However, you can granually implement each handler for scoped support instead.
-For example, to only handle [InstagramMessageHandler](./messaging_instagram.go) event instead:
+You can granually implement each handler for scoped support instead.
+For example, to only handle [InstagramMessageHandler](./messaging_instagram.go) event only instead:

 ```go
 package main